dax8it/ATJIUJITSU-REAL-NEW/content/blog/in-house-tournament.md

 tags:
   - Blog
 ---
 Thank you to all the brave competitors who competed at our very first In-House Tournament!
+Everyone had some tough matches but still fought their heart out and did their best!
+You either win or your learn.

-# Matches
+# Matches 🏆🥋

 ![](/img/dsc00839.jpg)